Traditional Wooden Arrows For Hunting Or Target Practice - My Archery Corner

 I use them all the time when shooting my longbow.

-Check out my all time favorite wooden arrows:
+Check out my all-time favorite wooden arrows:

 You can use them with traditional longbows or recurve bows with a maximum draw weight of 60 LBS.

-Cedar Wood Practice Arrows
+Medieval Practice Arrows

 Recurve and longbow only.

-Maximum draw weight: 60 LBS
+Maximum draw weight: 55 LBS

-Buffalo Black Hunting Arrows
+Huntingdoor Hunting Arrows

 Black Turkey feathers were used for the fletching.